Dementia and Alzheimer’s care tips from the experts at Senior Homecare by Angels

 Anyone experiencing dementia-like symptoms should speak with their doctor as soon as possible.
 If you need assistance finding a doctor with cognitive disease experience, the local Alzheimer’s Society chapter can direct you to additional resources.
 It’s important to access Alzheimer’s care as soon as possible to mediate the symptoms of the disease.
 Senior Homecare by Angels is your partner in providing great care to loved ones who have received an Alzheimer’s or dementia diagnosis.

-To learn more about the custom care plans that Senior Homecare by Angels can create for your family, contact us today.
+To learn more about the custom care plans that Senior Homecare by Angels can create for your loved one, contact your local office today.

 Each Senior Homecare by Angels agency is a franchise that is independently owned and operated.
 The Franchisor, Visiting Homecare International Inc., does not control or manage the day to day business operations of any Senior Homecare by Angels franchised agency.